mtlynch/mtlynch.io/content/posts/syncthing-on-fly.io/index.md

 That was easy.
 I now had console access to my Syncthing server and could run any command I wanted.

 With the standard `ssh` utility, you can tunnel local ports to the other end of the SSH connection.
-If I could tunnel my local port 8384 to port 8384 on my Syncthing server, then I could access the my Syncthing server's admin dashboard.
+If I could tunnel my local port 8384 to port 8384 on my Syncthing server, then I could access my Syncthing server's admin dashboard.

 Unfortunately, the `fly ssh console` command doesn't support port forwarding, but I discovered that the `fly` utility has a `proxy` command, so I tried that: